Finder makes money from featured partners, but editorial opinions are our own. Advertiser disclosure

 Despite its lack of legality in numerous states, cannabis is a popular product.
 And state-level government is becoming more open to its use.

 Medical marijuana was first legalized in California in 1996.
 And in 2012, Colorado and Washington became the first states to legalize the plant’s recreational use.
-Today, recreational marijuana is legal in 11 states and medical marijuana is permitted in 33 states.
+Today, as of October 2023, medical marijuana use is legal in 37 U.S. states, with 21 of them also allowing adult use of recreational cannabis.(1)

 As more states become accepting of medical and recreational marijuana use, the cannabis market grows.
 And as the cannabis market grows, so do sales, profits and company valuations.

-Statista reports that in 2018, the global cannabis sector was worth $13.8 billion.
-By 2025, it predicts the sector will swell to $43 billion.
+Statista reports that the global cannabis sector is expected to reach $51.3 billion in 2023 and $102.9 billion by 2028.
 The cannabis market is one poised for growth — and for investors, growth means profit.

 Risks of investing in cannabis